roddyrap/whist/README.md

 #### Initial Bets

 - Player 1 estimates that they could at best have 4 takes, which is less than 5, so they skip.\
-  Estimation breakdown: Player 1 thinks they are likely to take with their AD, QS or AS.
-If need be they could also try to take with JC but even that doesn't reach five, so they skip.
+  Estimation breakdown: Player 1 thinks they are likely to take with their AD, ♠Q or ♠A. If need be they could also try to take with ♣J but even that doesn't reach five, so they skip.

 - Player 2 estimates that due to their incredible hand their strongest suit is ♥ and they bet 7.\
   Estimation breakdown: Player 2 has been randomally dealt one of the best hands I have ever seen.
 If hearts becomes the ruling suit they are guaranteed at least 4 takes (A - J H are the strongest cards in the game) and will probably take with their 5 as it's a ruling card.
-They can also probably take with their QC or KC so they bet 7.
+They can also probably take with their ♣Q or ♣K so they bet 7.

 - Player 3 estimates that they could at best have 2 takes, which is less than 5, so they skip.\
   Estimation breakdown: Player 3 doesn't have 5 enough royal cards, so their chances of taking 5 of any suit are minimal.